microsoft/secureboot_objects/Readme.md

 The secure boot binary objects are formatted to the expected EDKII data structures to enable simple integration into any platform.
-Please refer to [SecureBootKeyStoreLibOem](https://github.com/microsoft/mu_oem_sample/tree/release/202302/OemPkg/Library/SecureBootKeyStoreLibOem) to show one example on how to easily integrate these binaries into your platform.
-The EDKII build system even supports easily adding to the default values suggested by Microsoft!
+Please refer to [SecureBootKeyStoreLibOem](https://github.com/microsoft/mu_oem_sample/tree/release/202302/OemPkg/Library/SecureBootKeyStoreLibOem) to see one example on how to easily integrate these binaries into your platform.
+The EDKII build system even supports easily appending to the default values suggested by Microsoft!

 This is just one suggested way of consuming the binary objects.
 There are of